ogobrecht/d3-force-apex-plugin/README.md

 ### 3.0.0 (201x-xx-xx) in planning

 - [ ] Update to current D3 version (4.x.x): [link 1](https://github.com/d3/d3/blob/master/CHANGES.md#forces-d3-force), [link 2](https://github.com/d3/d3-force/blob/master/README.md)
-- [ ] Devide code base into modularized graph code and APEX plugin code in different repos to make clear, that graph function can run in any HTML environment
+- [ ] Devide code base into modularized graph code and APEX plugin code in different repos to make clear, that the graph function can run in any HTML environment

 ## Changelog

 This D3 force implementation uses [semantic versioning](http://semver.org).

-Please refer to the [documentation](https://gobrechts.net/wiki/projects/d3-force-apex-plugin) for more informations on how to get started and an overview of all graph methods.
+Please refer to the [documentation](https://ogobrecht.github.io/d3-force-apex-plugin/) for more informations on how to get started and an overview of all graph methods.
 Please use for all comments and discussions the [issues functionality on GitHub](https://github.com/ogobrecht/d3-force-apex-plugin/issues).

 ### 2.1.0 (2017-xx-xx) still in development

 - [x] New option `wrapLabels` with a configurable max width - thanks to Ekaterina & Andrey for the idea
 - [x] New option `zoomToFitOnForceEnd` to fit the graph in the available space on force end (like the automatic label placement) - needs the zoomMode switched on to work properly
 - [x] New API method `zoomToFit`, which is used by the option zoomToFitOnForceEnd - now you can do things like `example.width(800).height(600).zoomToFit()` :-)
-- [ ] New option `useDomParentHeight` (a companion to `useDomParentWidth`) - since APEX 5 supports the maximization of reports this could be very handy for large graphs in combination with the option zoomToFitOnForceEnd
+- [x] APEX enhancements: the graph is listen to the event `apexwindowresized` and the click on the navigation control button in the universal theme - together with the option `useDomParentWidth` the graph is then always using the available width
 - [x] Changed: Use JSDoc to generate documentation and API reference.
 Relocate documentation from own Wiki to GitHub pages
+- [x] Reorganized repository structure:
 - [x] Fixed: Standalone version not loading after APEX 5.1 bugfix
 - [x] Fixed: APEX plugin - semi colon in region query no longer throws an error